Ever wanted to care for the environment, learn how you can live a more sustainable lifestyle, or just love free stuff?

 The Shenandoah Greenworks Swap Shop

-The shop is located in Cooley Hall, Room 204, and is generally open 9 a.m. to 5 p.m. one week out of every month.
+The shop is located in Cooley Hall, Room 204, and is generally open from 9 a.m. to 5 p.m. two weeks out of every month.

 Frequently Asked Questions